zetalex/DPB2_App/README.md

 	:
 	:
 ```
 As it can be seen in the function init_tempSensor(), every I<sup>2</sup>C device is initialized following a similar strucutre.
-Firstly, the device is started using the fucntion i2c_start from the I<sup>2</sup>C linux driver, then we check if we are initializing the correct device by checking specific registers and comparing them to their expected value and if any step fails, the function returns ans specifies the error.
+Firstly, the device is started using the fucntion i2c_start from the I<sup>2</sup>C Linux driver, then we check if we are initializing the correct device by checking specific registers and comparing them to their expected value and if any step fails, the function returns ans specifies the error.

 For SFPs, the initialization process is a bit different since each of the two pages of their EEPROM is initialized as an independent devices.
 Furthermore, we use the checksum contained in the memory pages to verify the proper status of the memory pages.